philipparvaneh/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?
+For this system, the way we imagine to implement an ML algorithm is with the recipe suggestions feature.
+Everytime a user takes an item out of the fridge, let's say to make an omelet in the morning.
+The fridge would collect that dataset, with a timestamp knowing this product is often used in the morning suggesting breakfast meal.
+It would also notice that the ingredients taken out were the eggs, milk, cheese, peppers, and onions.
+Now the fridge would know, you like omelets in the morning based on those ingredients and can suggest that meal if it has the inventory in the fridge.

 \*\*
 - \*\*